kn45/seg-jb/README.md

 **cut2list(corp)**

--- Cut a sentence to list due to configuration.
+--Cut a sentence to list due to configuration.

 - return: list<unicode word>